Particulate Matter (PM-10)

 The harmful effects are particularly severe in the elderly,

 children and persons with pre-existing respiratory problems.

-The City of Mesa has a Particulate Pollution Control Ordinance
+The City of Mesa has developed an ordinance

 that establishes PM-10 control requirements for construction sites,

 as well as other dust generating activities such as weed control,